hansfbaier/adat-usb2-audio-interface/README.md

 * runs without dropouts with FlexASIO with a buffer size of 32 samples (0.67ms latency)
 * has a hardware roundtrip latency (USB out -> ADAT out -> cable -> ADAT in -> USB in) of 2-3 USB2 microframes which is about 0.25ms to 0.375 ms
+* both headphone DACs on the board work now.
+In two channel mode, they are both wired to channels 0/1.
+  In 32 channel mode DAC1 is wired to channels 0/1 and DAC2 to channels 2/3

 ## Hardware
 The current board design is a custom development board,